SirDoctorPresident/braindump/README.md

 - [ ] Add subtask feature - Clicking on an existing task should make it active; while an existing task is active, typing a new task into the `add task` input should generate a new subtask *under* the selected task
 - [X] Subtasks should be deletable as well

-#### BUGS:
-- [ ] Fix hover bug; hovering over an li should only highlight that li, not its children.
-(Need to make this a script event instead of a css event)
-- [ ] Fix checkboxes.
-Need to tie `checked` to the `completed` property of the corresponding task to fix key bug caused when removing tasks.

 ### Version 0.1.4

 - [ ] Single todo list